WallarooLabs/wally/book/python/using-connectors.md

 Here we've defined two functions and use `wallaroo.experimental.stream_message_encoder` and `wallaroo.experimental.stream_message_decoder` as decorators.
 These decorators will handle framing and delivery of your data, so all you need to ensure is that the bytes represent the single message you want to deliver.

-A good observer will note that we're just returning the data in this example's `encode_feed` function.
+You might want to ask why we're just returning the data in this example's `encode_feed` function.
 In this case we're receiving data that's already a packed floating point number so there is no need to reencode it.
 This allows you to pass along data as-is when it's already in the correct format.

 Returning to the application setup code, we should look at the pipeline defintion to understand how all of this comes together.
 First is the `new_pipeline` call: